Electricity remains a good value

 Rising costs are an industry trend – and one that won’t be ending soon.
 However, compared to other goods, the increase in electricity prices has been relatively low.

-Electricity remains affordable and a good value, but there are forces driving up the cost of power – and they don’t appear to be slowing down.
+Electricity remains affordable and a good value, but there are forces driving up the cost of power.
 One of the primary reasons the cost of electricity began to rise is simply that there are more people, and each of them using more electronic devices – and more power – than they did years ago.
 To keep up with this trend, electric utilities increased investments in electrical infrastructure which ultimately ends up on consumers’ bills.

 At the most basic level, the price of electricity is based upon three components – generation, transmission and distribution costs.
-Within these three factors are a myriad of other variables that contribute to rising costs.
-Great River Energy anticipates its wholesale power costs will increase an average of 4 percent over each of the next three years.
+Within these three factors are a myriad of other variables that contribute to overall costs.
 Approximately 60-70 percent of an average electric bill is made up of wholesale power costs.